 This was going in the wrong direction.
 "Aw, come on, Sarah," Henry said.
 "Don't be angry."

 Without turning around, Sarah folded her hands.
-"I'm not angry!" she said, almost shouting.
+"I'm not angry!" she said, a pitch higher than normal.

 Henry felt the panic in his heart.
-All Henry wanted to do was propose, and now Sarah was mad at him.
+All Henry wanted to do was propose, and now Sarah was upset with him.
 He'd missed his chance to seize that perfect moment to ask the question.
 He'd been thrown a curve ball.

 Then Henry remembered something his mother had once told him.